dustinthebrain-zz/aPackageIndexer/README.md

 # aPackageIndexer

+_about the code_
+- The b tree is code I wrote using what I learned from my CSci 235 class, slightly modified with some extra variables on the node as well as extra get functions.
+- Much of the Socket code is copied from bits and pieces I found online (because I had never tried to code anything like it before
+- The logic "Concept" is all mine from trial and error.
+I do believe the program is working as intended.

 ## Concept

 Use a binary tree container to hold "package nodes"
 reason: fast searching

-Packages and dependencies are both considered "tree_nodes" the only difference is a dependency has a flag that indicates a package is dependent on it and dependencies store the name of the package that is dependent on it
+Packages and dependencies are both considered "tree_nodes" the only difference is that a dependency has a flag which indicates a package is dependent on it, and dependencies store the name of the package that is dependent on it

 Package names are hashed into numbers "keys" and set as the key_vale of the "tree_node"